yaroslav-ulanovych/yaroslav-ulanovych.github.io/_drafts/pre-proguard-scala-library-for-android-with-maven.md

 --------------------

 Module produces a jar artifact which contains shrunk scala library.
-That is just five console commands but in maven it's a hundred of lines in xml.
+That is just five console commands but in maven it's a hundred of lines of xml.
 There may exist a nicer way, but I'm not a maven expert.
 Nevertheless, it does the job.

 [Tool][dex2jar] that I use to convert dex to jar names differently in Windows and Linux, fixing that.

 {% highlight xml %}
+...
 <profiles>
     <profile>
         <id>Windows</id>